09.11.12 | Redakteur: Peter Koller

 The market analysts from Gartner, however, are optimistic.
 They estimate that it will only take 5 to 10 years until this technology has achieved a relevant degree of coverage.
 I feel inclined to agree.
 After all, the attractiveness of autonomous control systems differs significantly from that of electric drives.
 While the latter offer the essential but quite abstract benefit of a more favorable ecobalance - however, at the expense of numerous personal drawbacks like limited reach, defined battery life and questionable re-sale value - autonomous vehicles provide their drivers with individually perceptible advantages, see above.

 Maybe there is a chance that the autonomous vehicle paves the way for its electric counterpart.
 Autonomous AND electrical - maybe this combination will be the killer application that finally takes private traffic into the 21st century.

 Dieser Beitrag ist urheberrechtlich geschützt.
 Sie wollen ihn für Ihre Zwecke verwenden?
-Infos finden Sie unter www.mycontentfactory.de (ID: 36679540)
+Infos finden Sie unter www.mycontentfactory.de (ID: 36679540 / English)